dethcrypto/eth-sdk/packages/eth-sdk/README.md

 It works well with all sorts of scripts, backend services, and even frontend apps.
 Note: If you develop smart contracts it's better to use TypeChain directly (especially via HardHat integration).

-## Configuration

-## State of the project
+# State of the project

 The project is in a very experimental stage.
 Don't hesitate to create an issue / pull request helping to steer the vision.
-Particularly things like input configuration are not set in stone (how should JSON config look like? should we support `.yml` etc)